-D/C Economics - (1/2 credit) Prerequisite: D/C Government
+Dual Credit Economics - (1/2 credit)

+Prerequisite: Dual Credit Government or teacher recommendation.

-This course is offered in conjunction with Clarendon College.
-In addition to high school credit, upon completion of the course and payment of tuition, 3 college hours will be awarded each semester.
+This course is offered in conjunction with Clarendon Community College.
+In addition to high school credit, upon completion of the course and payment of tuition, 3 college hours will be given.

-D/C Psychology - (1/2 credit) Prerequisite: None
+Psychology -(1/2 credit)

-This course is offered in conjunction with Clarendon College.
-In addition to high school credit, upon completion of the course and payment of tuition, 3 college hours will be awarded each semester.
 This course shall include a study of the nature of psychology; human growth, development, and behavior; and the development of the individual.

-D/C Sociology - (1/2 credit) Prerequisite: None
+Sociology -(1/2 credit)

-This course is offered in conjunction with Clarendon College.
-In addition to high school credit, upon completion of the course and payment of tuition, 3 college hours will be awarded each semester.
 Students will be provided opportunities to understand the nature of sociology, culture, socialization, groups, and institutions.
 They will study communications and cultural development and change.

-D/C Art History - (1 credit) Prerequisite: None
+Art History - (1 credit)

-This course is offered in conjunction with Clarendon College.
-In addition to high school credit, upon completion of the course and payment of tuition, 3 college hours will be awarded each semester.
 Art history emphasizes understanding works of art within their historical context by examining issues such as politics, class, religion, patronage, audience, gender, function, and ethnicity.